robertorcosta/azure-docs.pt-br/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Problema

-O usuário recebe a `Error fetching access token`mensagem de erro.
+O usuário recebe a mensagem de erro `Error fetching access token` .

 ### <a name="cause"></a>Causa